(14/11/2019 NB, this post has been edited following a complaint from Mr Scott, details of which will be set out below)

 Howard Davies v Scott, County Court at Clerkenwell & Shoreditch, 18 January 2018

 In April 2013 Mr and Mrs Howard Davies signed an assured shorthold tenancy for a fixed term of two years.
-They paid a deposit of £4,100.
+They paid a deposit of £4,600.
 On the expiry of the tenancy they held over on a statutory periodic tenancy for a further three months.
 After they had given notice, their landlord Mr Scott raised a complaint about moth damage to carpets in the loft area.
 At the end of the tenancy Mr Scott refused to return the deposit and alleged other items of damage.
-When asked about deposit protection Mr Scott provided an ID number which later turned out to be in respect of a different property.
+When asked about deposit protection Mr Scott provided a deposit scheme landlord ID number but the deposit was not protected under that ID.
 He then claimed that he had failed to protect the deposit because he had been unaware that the threshold for high rent tenancies had changed in 2010 and he had thought that his letting was exempt.
 He instructed a surveyor to negotiate with Mr and Mrs Howard Davies on his behalf.
 The surveyor quoted outdated law (Gladehurst Properties Ltd v Hashemi (2011) EWCA Civ 604) to suggest that Mr and Mrs Howard Davies had no claim.
 At this point they consulted solicitors.
 When further negotiations proved fruitless they issued a claim for the return of the deposit plus two sets of penalties.
-Mr Scott counterclaimed for some £25,000 worth of alleged damage.
+Mr Scott counterclaimed for some £15,000 worth of alleged damage.

-District Judge Rand dismissed most of Mr Scott’s counterclaim, finding that he “had not been forthright”.
-She awarded three times the penalty for the failure to protect the deposit in April 2013, stating that a five minute computer search would have told Mr Scott that the high rent threshold changed in 2010 and that it is a landlord’s responsibility to know the law.
+On the deposit penalty, the District Judge awarded three times the penalty for the failure to protect the deposit in April 2013, stating that a five minute computer search would have told Mr Scott that the high rent threshold changed in 2010 and that it is a landlord’s responsibility to know the law.
 She stated that misleading tenants is conduct justifying a penalty at the high end of the scale.

 The Judge accepted the proposition that the periodic tenancy arising at the end of a fixed term was a new tenancy (section 5 Housing Act 1988 and Superstrike Ltd. v.
 Rodrigues (2013) EWCA Civ 669) but disagreed with submissions that a second penalty was payable when the statutory tenancy arose in April 2015.
 She referred to section 214 of the Housing Act 2004 which refers to “a penalty, a tenancy and a deposit” in the singular, and noted that the opportunity to clarify the point in the Deregulation Act amendments to Housing Act 2004, after Superstrike, had not been taken.